 Hell, King George was pretty good compared to these people.

-With the breakdown of civilization and with the breakdown of society, the last thing we need is any type of paramilitary garbage.
+The last thing we need is any type of paramilitary garbage.

-So I'm going to tell everybody out there who's in a militia or who is in Oath Keepers or who is in Proud Boys, a lot of the ideas and things espoused are good.
+So I'm going to tell everybody out there who's in a militia or who is in Oath Keepers or who is in Proud Boys.

-The militia's in the Constitution.
+The militia is in the Constitution.

 It's in the Bill of Rights.